1941 deHavilland Tiger Moth

 1928 Curtiss Robin

-1941-deHavilland-Tiger-Moth2c-Australian-Model In 1992 in memory of her husband, Yvonne Schildberg presented the museum with this Robin.
-It is the oldest known to exist.
-It was the third one built at the Curtiss Robinson Airplane Plant in a suburb of St. Louis, Missouri.
-It is a 3-place cabin designed for two passengers and piloted from the front seat.
-In the process of being restored, it took eight years to locate some original parts.
-It is a well designed aircraft that was built to reduce the surplus of OX-5 engines from WWI.
-It is a slow flyer at 85 miles per hour.
-It weighs 1450 poulds and has a wing span of 41 feet.
-Many Robins were used in the late 1920s and early 1930s to set endurance and altitude records.
+Donated to the museum in 1992 by Yvonne Schildberg in memory of her husband, this Curtiss Robin is the oldest known to exist.
+Built as the third one at the Curtiss Robinson Airplane Plant near St. Louis, Missouri, it features a 3-place cabin designed for two passengers, piloted from the front seat.
+The restoration process, lasting eight years, involved locating original parts.
+With a wingspan of 41 feet, it is a well-designed aircraft meant to reduce the surplus of OX-5 engines from WWI.
+It cruises at a slow 85 miles per hour and weighs 1450 pounds.

 1929 Northrop Primary Glider